Working Safely with Chemicals

 EH&S does not provide specific training for all of the chemicals an employee might be required to use.
 Hazard Communication training that provides information specific to the hazardous materials used in a specific department must be provided at the departmental level.

-More information about training is available here.
+Get more information about safety training.
 As the new OSHA regulation requires all staff working with hazardous materials be trained on the changes in regulation by Dec.
 2013, EH&S will be scheduling live modules to meet this requirement.
 Dates and locations TBD.

 If you have questions about the Hazard Communication Standard or Hazard Communication training, please contact your supervisor or EH&S.